10 Operations and Analytics

 ggtitle('Simulated order times') +

 We just covered the basics of fitting distributions.
-You now have the tools to explain y in terms of x in various ways.
-The main takeaway is that you must be careful about what you fit.
-Some methods will work better than others; if you aren’t careful, you can do things that might make you look silly.
+You now have the basic tools necessary to explain y in terms of x in a variety of ways.
+The main takeaway here is that you have to be careful about what you fit.
+Some methods will work better than others and if you aren’t careful you can do some stupid things.

 10.5 Understanding queuing systems

-Queuing is a vast and complicated field of study, and its principles can be applied to many problems, from Computer Engineering to queuing systems at amusement parks and airports.
+Queuing is a huge and complicated field of study and it’s principles can be applied to any number of problems from Computer Engineering to queuing systems at amusement parks and airports.
 You will face them in sports.
 Queuing systems typically have three parts as described in “Operations Management” by Heizer and Rendee: (Jay Heizer 2014)

 - Arrivals or inputs into the system